ScratchAddons/website-v2/content/docs/reference/addon-api/addon.tab/_index.md

 </table>

 Copies a PNG image to the clipboard.
-Only run this in response of the user explicitly pressing Ctrl+C.
+Only run this in response of the user explicitly clicking a button or pressing Ctrl+C.
-Internally uses `browser.clipboard.setImageData` in Firefox and `navigator.clipboard.write` in Chrome and Edge.
+Internally uses `browser.clipboard.setImageData` in Firefox versions below 127 and `navigator.clipboard.write` everywhere else.

 ### `addon.tab.scratchClass`
 <table>